lotusnprod/lotus-processor/doc/README.makefile.md

 ### Mode

-First of all, you can choose between the minimal working example `min` or making the whole DB `full`.
-By defaut make will run the `min` example for tests.
+First of all, you can choose between the minimal working example `MIN` or making the whole DB `FULL`.
+By defaut make will run the `MIN` example for tests.
 To override it, simply do:

 ```console
 make MODE=full <target>